 For persons \geq 60 years of age, one-time vaccination against pneumococci with a pneumococcal polysaccharide vaccine is recommended as a standard vaccination.

-More indications of pneumococcal vaccination in persons with certain risk factors, including recommendations for repeat vaccinations for certain indications, are listed in table 2, p.
-313. If additional vaccination with pneumococcal conjugate vaccine is considered after vaccination with pneumococcal polysaccharide vaccine, an interval of at least 2 months between the respective vaccine doses should be adhered to according to the Summary of Product Characteristics.
+Repeat vaccinations at 5-year intervals should be performed only in certain indications (see Table 2, p.
+335).
+The recommendations for the vaccination of persons at increased risk are outlined in Table 2 (p.
+335).
+If additional vaccination with pneumococcal conjugate vaccine is considered after vaccination with pneumococcal polysaccharide vaccine, an interval of at least 2 months between the respective vaccine doses should be adhered to according to the Summary of Product Characteristics.